dan-1d/asyncio/_drafts/comparing-the-taotronics-soundsurge-55-and-monoprice-bt-600anc-bluetooth-noise-cancelling-headphones.md

 ## Conclusion

 Based on my selection criteria, I am apt to choose the Monoprice (pending successful replacement of the defective copy I got) due to the increased comfort.
 I actually prefer the physical buttons of the Taotronics and its ANC implementation.
 The improved sound quality of the Monoprice BT-600ANC is nice, as well.
+I'll just have to live with its annoying touch-control features.

 Meeting audio quality from my voice seemed great on both.
+Battery life seemed similar for both.

 ![](/uploads/pxl_20201211_022702045_resize.jpg)![](/uploads/pxl_20201211_022714795_resize.jpg)